ava-cassiopeia/toast-controller/readme.md

 # ToastController.js

-Vanilla JS implementation of the Toast, a popular UI element used primarily by Google and material design applications.
+Vanilla JS, performant implementation of the Toast, a popular UI element used primarily by Google and material design applications.
 Built to be plug-and-play, but you can easily extend and modify the JS and CSS to your liking.